 PPS accepts applications for charter schools with high school components (grades 9-12) and charter schools with any combination of grades K-8 in alternating years.
 In other words, applications that include high school grades will be accepted in even-numbered years, and applications that do not include high school grades will be accepted in odd-numbered years.

 The 2019 Charter School Application cycle is CLOSED.
-The 2020 information will be posted in January 2020.
+The 2020 information will be posted soon.